KCTU-LD: Cable carriage

-As it is a low-powered station, KCTU is not carried on Cox Communications as it is not obligated to carry KCTU under "must-carry" regulations as those rules do not currently apply to low-power stations.
+As it is a low-power station, KCTU is not carried on Cox Communications as it is not obligated to carry KCTU under "must-carry" regulations as those rules do not currently apply to low-power stations.
 According to KCTU, the station presented the provider with a petition from 6,000 Cox subscribers and community leaders to carry the station.
 Cox refused to give KCTU channel space for free.
 According to KCTU, Cox increased their lease fee to $70,264 per month.
 This has led KCTU to encourage Cox subscribers to keep demanding that it carry the station, and to watch KCTU's programming over-the-air and on the internet.
 On June 28, 2011, AT&T U-verse began to carry KCTU on channel 43; the provider had previously carried all the Wichita–Hutchinson market's other low-power stations.

+In December 2023, KCTU's channels were added to USA Connections' cable TV service in Wellington, south of Wichita.
+They occupy channels 400–409.

 Local programming

 In addition to its various network programming, the station also produces some local public affairs programming, including the news and interview program Your Hour which airs weekdays at noon.
 A female-oriented talk show called Mouthy Broads airs Wednesdays at 6 p.m.
 The station also broadcasts a religious service from Wichita's Riverside Christian Church each Sunday at 9 a.m.

-The station previously fielded a news department, headed for a number of years by R.J.
-Dickens and produced hour-long newscasts at 4 p.m. during the early 2000s.
+The station previously fielded a news department, headed for a number of years by R. J. Dickens and produced hour-long newscasts at 4 p.m. during the early 2000s.
 That program was reduced by a half-hour and aired at 4:30 between 2004 and 2005.
-The last regular news broadcast aired March 3, 2005 though news segments have appeared over the years, primarily as an insert during Your Hour.
+The last regular news broadcast aired March 3, 2005, though news segments have appeared over the years, primarily as an insert during Your Hour.
 The news department also produced Spanish-language newscasts and updates for KSMI-LP during the time they were affiliated with Azteca América under River City ownership.

 KCTU also had produced a program called The River City Forum with permanent hosts each weeknight and rotating fill-in hosts.

 KCTU was nominated for a Heartland Emmy Award for Best Dayside Newscast in 2005, reportedly the first such nomination for an English-language low-power station in a Nielsen Top 160 market.
 The station received a second nomination in 2010 for news graphics.

 Each holiday season, starting Thanksgiving night and running through Christmas Eve, the station airs the early 1980s-era version of Santa's Workshop—a long running Wichita TV program featuring Henry Harvey as Santa.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: